carret1268/ArrowETC/docs/index.md

 - Support for multi-segment and curved paths beyond what FancyArrow/FancyArrowPatch allow.
 - Integration-ready arrow metadata for downstream tasks, e.g., logic trees using [LogicTreeETC](https://github.com/carret1268/LogicTreeETC).

+## Development

+This project uses the following tools for code quality and security:

+- **Ruff**: for fast linting and auto-formatting checks.
+- **mypy**: for static type checking.
+- **Bandit**: for security scanning.
+- **GitHub Actions CI**: runs tests, type checks, linting, and security checks on every push.
+- **Dependabot**: automatically checks for dependency updates.

+See the [.github/workflows/](https://github.com/carret1268/ArrowETC/tree/main/.github/workflows) directory for CI configurations.

 ## License

 This project is licensed under a CC0 License.
 See LICENSE file for details.